lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * **ML-KEM**: MUST be encoded as specified in sections 7.1 and 7.2 of [FIPS.203], using a 64-byte seed as the private key.
 * **RSA**: the public key MUST be encoded as RSAPublicKey with the `(n,e)` public key representation as specified in A.1.1 of [RFC8017] and the private key representation as RSAPrivateKey specified in A.1.2 of [RFC8017] with version 0 and 'otherPrimeInfos' absent.
 An RSA-OAEP ciphertext MUST be encoded as specified in section 7.1.1 of {{RFC8017}}
 * **ECDH**: public key MUST be encoded as an uncompressed X9.62 [X9.62–2005], including the leading byte `0x04` indicating uncompressed.
 This is consistent with the encoding of `ECPoint` as specified in section 2.2 of [RFC5480] when no ASN.1 OCTET STRING wrapping is present.
 The private key MUST be encoded as ECPrivateKey specified in [RFC5915] with 'NamedCurve' parameter set to the OID of the curve, but without the 'publicKey' field.
+The ciphertext MUST be encoded in the same manner as the public key.
-* **X25519 and X448**: the public key MUST be encoded as per section 5 of [RFC7748] and the private key is a 32 or 57 byte raw value for Ed25519 and Ed448 respectively, which can be converted to a CurvePrivateKey specified in [RFC8410] by the addition of an OCTET STRING wrapper.
+* **X25519 and X448**: the public key MUST be encoded as per section 5 of [RFC7748] and the private key is a 32 or 57 byte raw value for Ed25519 and Ed448 respectively.
+The ciphertext MUST be encoded in the same manner as the public key.

 All ASN.1 objects SHALL be encoded using DER on serialization.